Bosch vs DeWalt: Which Power Tool Brand is Better in 2023?

 Although the two brands, Bosch and DeWalt, are well known within the power tool and DIY industries, they differ in several key ways.
 American-based DeWalt, whose founder was responsible for inventing the radial arm saw, specializes solely in tool manufacturing.
 Conversely, power tools are only a small part of German company Bosch’s product offerings.
-Although, the German manufacturer is known for having invented the hammer drill, so they certainly have the pedigree in this space.
+However, the German manufacturer is known for having invented the hammer drill, so they certainly have the pedigree in this space.

 A Quick Comparison